Many babies have tummy discomfort during their first year. But lactose intolerance is probably not the cause.

 Switching to a tummy friendly formula can help.

-Enfamil A+ Gentlease baby formula is nutritionally complete and:
+Enfamil A+ Gentlease baby formula is:

-- Is tummy friendly and easy to digest*
+- Tummy-friendly and easy to digest*

 - Contains a protein blend patterned after breast milk that has been partially broken down†